koroteevmv/koroteevmv/README.md

 ##  👨‍💻 Whoami

 My name is Mikhail Koroteev and I am a software developer and a machine learning researcher.
-I'm from Russia, currently living im Moscow and working at Financial University.
+I'm from Russia, currently living in Moscow and working at Financial University.

 ## 🔧 Technologies & Tools